fabiolaribeiro/jtel26-longitudinal-breathing-study/README.md

 # Study Goal

-This fictional longitudinal study explores how short guided breathing exercises may influence students’ academic experience in Higher Education.
+This longitudinal study explores how short guided breathing exercises may influence students’ academic experience in Higher Education.

 The activity is also designed to support discussions about:
 - longitudinal TEL research